 This year, we decided to re-visit Ellenborough Market Cafe for their Festive Dinner Buffet to celebrate my birthday.
 So, here’s my honest review.

 They accept reservation via website, phone and email.
 We decided to make reservation via website because it’s quick, easy and we can indicate that we’ll be using our Accor Plus Membership.
+(PS: The hotel is no longer part of Accor Group as of 1 April 2022)

 If you are planning to use credit card and you want to know what credit card promotions are available, you may want to call them directly, because I can’t find any info about credit card promotion for dining on their website.